 We are subject to the availability and cost of financing to successfully execute on our business strategy and generate attractive risk-adjusted returns to our stockholders.
 Much of our financing is in the form of repurchase facilities or other types of credit facilities provided to us by our lender counterparties.
 We mitigate this counterparty risk by seeking to diversify our lending partners, focusing on establishing borrowing relationships with strong counterparties and continuously monitoring them through a thoughtful approach to counterparty risk oversight.
 Additionally, as part of our broader risk management strategy, and to the extent available in the market, we finance our business through other means which may include, but not be limited to, CRE CLOs, note sales and the issuance of unsecured debt and equity instruments.
 We continue to actively explore additional types of funding facilities in order to further diversify our financing sources.
-The COVID-19 pandemic and sharp increases in interest rates have resulted in significant disruptions in financial markets and uncertainty about the overall macroeconomic outlook.
+The COVID-19 pandemic, inflation and sharp increases in interest rates have resulted in significant disruptions in financial markets and uncertainty about the overall macroeconomic outlook.
+In addition, the war in Ukraine has also disrupted markets and continues to be a contributing factor to worsening macroeconomic conditions.
+These events continue to disrupt global supply chains and cause labor shortages and have added to broad inflationary pressures.
 Declines in economic conditions could negatively impact real estate and real estate capital markets, which could make it more difficult for us to obtain or maintain financing.

-The following table provides the maturities of our repurchase facilities, asset-specific financing facility, term financing facility, securitized debt obligations, long-term senior secured term loan facilities and convertible senior notes, net of deferred debt issuance costs, as of June 30, 2022, and December 31, 2021:
+The following table provides the maturities of our repurchase facilities, asset-specific financing facility, term financing facility, securitized debt obligations, long-term senior secured term loan facilities and convertible senior notes, net of deferred debt issuance costs, as of September 30, 2022, and December 31, 2021:

-(in thousands) June 30, 2022 December 31, 2021
+(in thousands) September 30, 2022 December 31, 2021

-Within one year \$ 1,888,990 \$ 1,530,671
+Within one year \$ 1,524,514 \$ 1,530,671

-One to three years 1,104,070 1,096,112
+One to three years 1,192,825 1,096,112

-Three to five years 21,599 311,710
+Three to five years 21,863 311,710

 Five years and over -

-Total \$ 3,014,659 \$ 2,938,493
+Total \$ 2,739,202 \$ 2,938,493